ddoan0/PlayersTeamsRestApi/README.md

 # How to use the API
-With the application running, the following endpoints will be available on localhost:8080
+With the application running, the following endpoints will be available on localhost:8080 Player weight is in pounds and height is in inches.

 ### GET /v1/teams
 Finds all teams